-Function file is one of the most essential files required to run and work some essential features of your website.
+A function file is one of the most essential files required to run and work on some essential features of your website.
 Hence, you will find this file in most of the WordPress themes available.
-It is responsible for most of the functions such as widgets, picture slides or featured images and so on.
+It is responsible for most of the functions such as widgets, picture slides or featured images, and so on.

 You cannot simply copy codes from the internet and paste them into your function.php file.
-Else, there are high chances that it will have some error codes and bugs present, that can potentially damage your website.
+Else, there is a high chance that it will have some error codes and bugs present, that can potentially damage your website.